 A good salesman knows that incentives and referrals are good ways to gain leads and close sales.
 In the health insurance industry, certain incentives and referral methods are considered illegal activity.

 As the health insurance industry grows and competition increases, you do need to find new ways to turn your leads into closed sales.
 There are ways for you to give incentives up to certain limits, and there ways to generate leads through referrals without directly asking for them.
-Here are some tips to help you use incentives and referrals to your advantage without crossing any legal lines:
+Here are some tips to help you use Medicare incentives and referrals to your advantage without crossing any legal lines:

-The only way you can use incentives in your insurance sales is if you carry snacks or distribute small gift cards and promotional items that value less than $15.
+Similar laws apply to Medicare sales.
+According to CMS, the only way you can use incentives in your insurance sales is if you carry snacks or distribute small gift cards and promotional items that value less than $15.

 Additionally, doctors and pharmacies are allowed to refer patients to each other’s practices, but they cannot use incentives to do so.
 The same applies to you.
 You can refer clients to a specific doctor, hospital, or pharmacy in the hope of providing them with the best care possible and keeping them within their plan’s doctor network.
 You cannot do so for your own financial gain.